nihemelandu/Inventory-under-uncertainity/README.md

 - A recommended initial inventory level for the start of the planning horizon
 - A replenishment schedule — when to order, how much, and a recommended cutoff date
 - A dynamic fulfilment policy — decision rules for routing online orders across the network each period as demand is realized
+- A stress test report — quantifying how the policy performs under a range of adverse demand scenarios, with explicit cost-service trade-off curves

 These outputs are designed to be actionable at the operational level while being directly linked to the financial and service level objectives that matter to the business.